jaimefoobar/fieldJournal/learning/lines.md

 * You know, there's part of me that likes you and part of me isn't so sure.
 * You're actually kinda ok.
 I didn't expect to like you at first.
 * I'm going to pretend you didn't just say that because I'm enjoying liking you.
+* You look kind of adorable.
 * You would make a great girlfriend if you weren't so ...
+* I thought I loved you until you said that
+* You're really cute but you're kinda dorky

 ## Negative